matthew-bull/matthew-bull.github.io/about.md

 ### Patterns

-I have recently helped establish a living **pattern library** for a new University of Kent web theme.
+I have recently helped establish a **pattern library** for a new University of Kent web theme.
 See [github.com/unikent/user-experience](https://github.com/unikent/user-experience).

 A new theme had been evolving in a number of directions, and there was a need to consolidate elements of these into a single, coherent library.
 The library will act as a developer resource, while at a higher level helping define how the new theme meets the needs of the Kent University brand, the various business stakeholders, and users of the website.

 ## UX courses and training

-**Creation of Artifacts in Society**.
-Coursera course (from the University of Pennsylvania) on product design processes.
-See [coursera.org/course/design](https://www.coursera.org/course/design).
-This course focused on physical product design.
-It taught me how to go through need-finding processes, prototyping, testing, alpha-beta development and potential manufacture.
-I received a distinction (>90%) and have a certificate at [{{ site.humanurl }}/coursera-design.pdf]({{ site.url }}/coursera-design.pdf).
+I have attended a number of UX training courses.
+In particular I found the Coursera course **Creation of Artifacts in Society** (see [coursera.org/course/design](https://www.coursera.org/course/design)) started me on the path to understanding techniques in user-focussed product design.
 My project blog is at [matthew-bull.tumblr.com](http://matthew-bull.tumblr.com/)

-**Human-Computer Interaction**.
-Coursera course.
-University of California, San Diego.
-See [coursera.org/course/hciucsd](https://www.coursera.org/course/hciucsd).
-I am just starting this course.
-It focuses on web-based user experience development processes: need-finding, sketching, rapid prototyping, wireframing, user testing, and visual design principles.
+I'm also currently taking another Coursera course **Human-Computer Interaction**, which focuses on web-based user experience development processes: need-finding, sketching, rapid prototyping, wireframing, user testing, and visual design principles.

-**Agile Development and User Experience: Integrating user experience best practices into Agile or Lean processes**.
-Nielsen Norman Usability Week, London, June 4 2014.
-See [www.nngroup.com/courses/agile-development-and-user-experience/](http://www.nngroup.com/courses/agile-development-and-user-experience/) for further details.
-Passed the NN/g course exam with 86%.
-Certificate pending.

-**UXPA14**.
-Will be attending the User Experience Professionals' Association conference 2014.
+Other events include an Agile Development and User Experience workshop at the Nielsen Norman Usability Week 2014.
+I will be attending the User Experience Professionals' Association conference 2014.

 ## Resources and links